MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-clouds-azure-cli.md

 ---
-title: Managing multiple clouds with Azure CLI 2.0
+title: Managing multiple clouds with Azure CLI
-description: Create, log in, and manage multiple clouds with the Azure CLI 2.0.
+description: Create, log in, and manage multiple clouds with the Azure CLI.
 author: sptramer
 manager: carmonm
 ms.author: sttramer
-ms.date: 05/16/2018
+ms.date: 06/11/2018
 ms.topic: conceptual
 ms.prod: azure
 ms.technology: azure-cli
 ms.devlang: azure-cli
 ---
-# Managing multiple clouds with Azure CLI 2.0
+# Managing multiple clouds with Azure CLI

 If you work across different regions or use [Azure Stack](https://docs.microsoft.com/azure/azure-stack/user/), you may need to use more than one cloud.
 Microsoft provides clouds for compliance with regional laws, which are available for your use.
 This article shows you how to get information on clouds available to your account, change the current cloud, and register or unregister new clouds for use with Azure Stack.